 Social media networks (Facebook, Twitter, Pinterest, Instagram) work better than email marketing when it comes to delivering short-time offers and discounts since people spend more time on social media websites than on any other online activity.
 So, what’s the problem?
 It’s the problem of engagement.
 What this means is that social media is not very effective for messages designed to achieve a specific purpose in a specific time, since so few of your audience will actually react to that message.
 Instead, social media is better employed as a means to establish your brand and build a relationship with your audience.

 SMS is effective if you want your user to read your message very quickly – 90% of SMS messages are read within the first 3 minutes.
 This makes it useful for communicating important business-information like “Your cab is arriving” or “Your item will be delivered today”.

 SMS should not be used for information that the user will need to access later, such as receipts.
 SMS messages are difficult to search later on.
 Another disadvantage of SMS messages is that they can only contain a maximum of 160 characters, which drastically limits the kind of communications you can have through SMS.

 Push Notifications (Mobile apps)

 It is tempting to think of app push notifications and SMS as the same but they have crucial differences – the opt-in/opt-out options in app push notifications give the user greater control over what kind of messages he/she wants to receive.
-SMS on the other hand, often comes unsolicited and it is harder for the user to disable.
+SMS on the other hand often comes unsolicited and it is harder for the user to disable.
 Because of this, SMS is often perceived to be a lower messaging medium.

 Where does Website Push Notifications fit into the picture

-All in all, it can be seen that website push notifications is an important channel for E-commerce since it gives websites the power of instant communication via websites and that too on all devices, be it desktop mobile or tablet.
+All in all, it can be seen that website push notifications are an important channel for E-commerce since it gives websites the power of instant communication via websites and that too on all devices, be it desktop mobile or tablet.